billyfung/node-beginner/README.md

 Now that the setup stuff is out of the way, it's time for the action you've been looking for.
 The real reason you're looking to use Node.js is so you can have Javascript executed within a web server.
 In Node.js, the application you want to build is actually the same as the server you want to build, so with this in mind the next step is to choose a framework that helps you with creating a server for a web application.

 ## Express
-One of the common choices for a Node.js web application framework is [expressjs.com](Express).
+One of the common choices for a Node.js web application framework is [Express](http://expressjs.com).
 One of the reasons why it is so popular is the `express-generator` tool that Express also offers.
 This tools creates a web application skeleton for you, meaning all the requires files and folders for a web application is created.
 [Install](http://expressjs.com/en/starter/generator.html) the tool with :
 ```
 npm install express-generator -g
 ```

 The `-g` installs the package on the local npm installation directory for system-wide usage.
 The p

-To create an Express project and view it in the browser, run
+To create an Express project run:
 ```
 express
 ```